tontsa28/licheszter/README.md

 # licheszter
-Licheszter is a Rust library that wraps the Lichess bot API.
-This library does not aim to cover the entire Lichess API, but rather only the parts required for creating a Lichess bot.
-If more of the API is covered in the future, they will be available through features that must be explicitly enabled.

-**DISCLAIMER**: The code of this library was heavily influenced by the [licoricedev](https://crates.io/crates/licoricedev) crate.
-To respect the author(s) of `licoricedev`, this project comes with the same license (GNU AGPL v3.0).
+Licheszter is a Rust library that aims to wrap the entire Lichess API.
+Currently, the library is under active development and more features are being added.
+The goal is to eventually be the most complete and overall #1 Lichess API wrapper written in Rust.
+Whether you're looking for your first open source Rust project to contribute to or you're just generally interested in the project, check the [Contributions](#contributions) section for more information.

+### WARNING: **The project is unstable to use in production until the version 1.0.0 since no guarantees about breaking changes can be made.
+Use at your own risk and prepare to face breaking changes more or less often.**

-### Contributions
+## Contributions
-Any contributions are greatly appreciated.
+All contributions are greatly appreciated, no matter if they provide improvements to code, documentation or anything else related to the project.
 Please follow [semantic commit message](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) guidelines in your commits.

+Willing to contribute but unsure where to start?
+Check the repository issues to see where your help is needed the most.
+If no issues are currently open, feel free to email me at miika@tontsa.fi.